Blog hosting: 6 best blog web hosting to choose from

 |Best for||Very inclusive plans for small-to-medium blog hosting|

-HostGator provides attractive plans for all website owners.
+HostGator provides attractive plans for all website owners, blogs included.
 It is one of the very few providers to offer unlimited storage, bandwidth, and email accounts even in its entry plan.
 Plus, free domain and SSL make it an all-inclusive option.
 No other expenses are needed.
 Great resources paired up with ease of use make this provider a solid option for your blog hosting.

 HostGator focuses on beginners, so you will find everything easy to use:

-- All plans include a free domain and SSL automatically set up, so you don’t have to worry about that.
+- All plans include free domain names and SSL automatically set up, so you don’t have to worry about that.

 - The provider uses a mix of native management dashboard and cPanel for the website management.
 However, the native dashboard is so well organized and simple to navigate that you might never even need to open cPanel.

 - HostGator offers a 1-click WordPress installation for an easy blog setup process.

 - All plans include unlimited storage, bandwidth, and email accounts.
 Even though “unlimited” is never truly unlimited, the offer is very generous.
 Especially for the price you pay.
 It’s not very common to get such a deal even with the entry plan.

 What’s important here is that HostGator is prepared to offer solutions for everyone at affordable prices.
 Its ease of use makes it attractive to bloggers and other website owners alike.